kdex/crystal-event-emitter/README.md

-# event-emitter
+# crystal-event-emitter
-`event-emitter` acts as a small ES6+ base class for event emitters.
+`crystal-event-emitter` acts as a small ES6+ base class for event emitters.
 It's written in ES6 and distributed in virtually all module formats known to mankind.
 Just pick one.
 # API reference
 This base class adds the following methods to the derived class' prototype: